Library Aide Jobs in USA with Visa Sponsorship

 Do library aide positions qualify for H-1B sponsorship?

-Most library aide positions don't qualify for H-1B sponsorship because they typically require only a high school diploma and don't meet specialty occupation requirements.
+Most library aide positions don't qualify for H-1B visa sponsorship because they typically require only a high school diploma and don't meet specialty occupation requirements.
 However, specialized aide roles requiring library science coursework, technical skills, or specific language abilities at universities or research institutions may qualify.

 What degree do I need for library aide sponsorship?